Packaging and Packaging Waste Regulation

 At a glance

-The revision of the Packaging and Packaging Waste Directive
+The new Packaging and Packaging Waste Regulation

-The ambitious political goals enshrined in the European Green Deal and the Circular Economy Action Plan set the direction of travel for the review of the PPWD in 2022.
-Two years later, co-legislators have reached a preliminary agreement for the Packaging and Packaging Waste Regulation, expected to be put to vote in the EU Parliament on 25-28 November 2024.
-If rubber-stamped by Parliament and approved by the Member States, the Regulation will be officially adopted, opening the door to a multiplicity of secondary legislation, delegated and implementing acts.
+The ambitious political goals enshrined in the European Green Deal and the Circular Economy Action Plan set the direction of travel for the revision of the Packaging and Packaging Waste Directive in 2022.
+Two years later, co-legislators adopted a new, which will enter into force in February 2025 introducing EU-wide requirements on packaging and paving the way to a multiplicity of secondary legislation, delegated and implementing acts.

-The scope of the new Regulation has been expanded beyond the revision of the Essential Requirements to include also measures to reduce (over)packaging and packaging waste alongside measures to increase and improve packaging reuse and recycling, and to drive the uptake of recycled content in packaging.
+The scope of the new Regulation has been expanded beyond the revision of the Essential Requirements to include also measures to reduce (over)packaging and packaging waste alongside measures to increase and improve packaging reuse and recycling and to drive the uptake of recycled content in packaging.

-For the PPWR to be successful, the ambitious policy goals must be supported by robust and timely secondary legislation.
-The drafting of that legislation should rely on a factual and scientific basis to ensure greater efficiency and clarity throughout its implementation.
-Doing so can help drive investment in innovation while simultaneously backing its enforcement.
+Moving forward, for the PPWR to be successful, the ambitious policy goals must be supported by the timely adoption of evidence-based secondary legislation.
+The drafting of delegated and implementing acts foreseen by the Regulation must therefore rely on a factual and scientific basis to ensure greater efficiency and clarity throughout the PPWR implementation.
+Doing so can help drive investment in innovation while simultaneously backing the Regulation’s enforcement.

 Our position